Useurmind/FluxInTypescriptWithRx/docs/navigation_forms.md

 }
 ```

-In the requested store you can use the page request object by injecting it alongside your page store.
+In the store on the requested page you can use the page request object by injecting it alongside your page store.
 When the user is finished and wants to commit his input you can respond to the other page.
 This will close the requested page.

 `RequestedStore.ts`
 ```typescript